bookercodes/pusher-chatkit-tut/README.md

 Rather than start from absoloute scratch, this walkthrough is based on a minimal starter template:

-The starter termplate doesn't contain any interesting logic, just boilerplate we need to run a React application and a simple Node server.
+As you will see, the starter termplate doesn't contain any interesting logic, just boilerplate we need to run a React application and a simple Node server.

 Our client-side is based on the [Create React App template](https://github.com/facebook/create-react-app).
-The server uses Node
+The server uses Node.
 If you're unfamiliar with Node, don't worry.
 After the next section, we won't really touch the server.

 To get started, download the starter template then run `npm install`: